garfieldnate/garfieldnate.github.io/src/pages/posts/2011-11-06-list-of-japanese-nlp-tools.md

 ## Corpora

 * [Hypermedia Corpus](http://www.env.kitakyu-u.ac.jp/corpus/docs/index.html)
-* [TüBa-J/S](http://www.sfs.uni-tuebingen.de/en/tuebajs.shtml): Japanese treebank from universityu of Tübingen.
+* [TüBa-J/S](http://www.sfs.uni-tuebingen.de/en/tuebajs.shtml): Japanese treebank from university of Tübingen.
 Not as heavily annotated as I'd hoped.
 You have to send them an agreement to download it, but it's free.
 * [GSK](http://www.gsk.or.jp/catalog_e.html): Not free, but very cheap.
 * [LDC](http://www.ldc.upenn.edu/): Expensive unless your institution is a member